Presentations of pseudodistributive laws: Pseudomonads

 along with three invertible modifications

 subject to the two coherence axioms

 \end{defn}

-\begin{rem} One should note here that there are three useful consequences of these pseudomonad axioms \cite[Proposition 8.1]{marm1997} originally due to Kelly \cite{kellymaclanecoherence}.
-These are
+\begin{rem} One should note here that there are three useful consequences of these pseudomonad axioms \cite[Proposition 8.1]{marm1997} motivated by results of Kelly \cite{kellymaclanecoherence}.
+These are as follows:

-We only mention these redundant axioms as they will be important in this paper.
-Indeed, these three redundant axioms appear in the coherence conditions for a pseudodistributive law.
-The first appears directly, the appearance of the other two only becomes apparent when one uses decagon axioms instead of the usual pentagon axioms. \end{rem}
+We only mention these redundant axioms as they will be important later on.
+Indeed, a version of these three redundant axioms appear in the coherence conditions for a pseudodistributive law, albeit in a very convoluted way which is why it was not noticed earlier.
+As we will later see in Section \ref{showred}, the first appears most directly, whilst the appearance of the other two only becomes apparent when one combines the two pentagons into a decagon. \end{rem}